Gomer Pyle

 Gomer Pyle is a fictional character played by Jim Nabors and introduced in the middle of the third season of The Andy Griffith Show.

-A naïve and gentle auto mechanic, he became a character in the January 1963 episode Man in a Hurry.
+A naive and gentle auto mechanic, he became a recurring character with the January 1963 episode "Man in a Hurry".
 Nabors played Pyle for 23 episodes, from 1962 to 1964.

-After two seasons on The Andy Griffith Show, the character was spun off to Gomer Pyle, U.S.M.C. in 1964 which ran until 1969.
+After two seasons on The Andy Griffith Show, the character was spun off to Gomer Pyle, U.S.M.C. in 1964, which ran until 1969.

 Character

-Gomer is a naïve, extremely moral auto mechanic turned United States Marine Corps PFC, from Mayberry, North Carolina.
-The only apparent employee at Wally's Filling Station, he initially lived there in a back room; and, according to Andy, was "saving up for college" and wanted to be a doctor.
-Wide-eyed and slack jawed, he usually wore a service station uniform and a baseball cap with an upturned bill; a handkerchief dangled from his back pocket.
-He initially displayed scant knowledge of automotive mechanics: in "The Great Filling Station Robbery", for example, he thought a carburetor was a hood ornament.
-In the same episode, he admitted all he knew how to do was fill cars with gas, oil, water and air.
-However, he learned over time; in other episodes, he was able to diagnose mechanical problems for the average layperson.
+Gomer is a naïve, extremely moral auto mechanic turned United States Marine Corps private, from Mayberry, North Carolina.
+The only apparent employee at Wally's Filling Station, he initially lived there in a back room, and according to Andy, was "saving up for college" and wanted to be a doctor.
+Wide-eyed and slack-jawed, he usually wore a service-station uniform and a baseball cap with an upturned bill; a handkerchief dangled from his back pocket.
+He initially displayed scant knowledge of automotive mechanics; in "The Great Filling Station Robbery", for example, he thought a carburetor was a hood ornament.
+In the same episode, he admitted all he knew how to do was fill cars with gas, oil, water, and air, but he learned over time.
+In other episodes, he was able to diagnose mechanical problems for the average layperson.
 In his first appearance, the episode "The Bank Job", Gomer is shown operating a blow torch to cut through a bank's vault.
-In another episode, Gomer diagnoses a problem with a car belonging to an out of town visitor who is delayed by a mechanical breakdown.
+In another episode, Gomer diagnoses a problem with a car belonging to an out-of-town visitor who is delayed by a mechanical breakdown.
 In "Barney's First Car", Andy calls Gomer to tow Barney's disabled car, implying that Gomer knows how to operate Wally's tow truck.
-In "Gomer The House Guest", Wally fires Gomer causing Gomer to move in with Andy.
+In "Gomer the House Guest", Wally fires Gomer, causing Gomer to move in with Andy.
 Wally's former customers then bring their cars to Andy's house so Gomer can diagnose mechanical problems and repair them.
-Realizing the success of his business depends on Gomer, Wally re-hires him.
+Realizing the success of his business depends on Gomer, Wally rehires him.

 Like his cousin Goober, Gomer provided comic relief, awestruck by the simplest of things, resulting in the exclamation of his catchphrases, "Shazam!", "Golly", "Sur-prise, sur-prise, sur-prise!", and "shame, shame, shame!", as appropriate.

 Gomer was sometimes deputized by Deputy Barney Fife, when Sheriff Taylor was otherwise occupied.
 Though always compliant, Gomer's ineptitude usually made him more of a hindrance than a help in the line of duty.
-However, in the eyes of his friends, especially Sheriff Andy Taylor, his shortcomings were generally outweighed by his gentle, generous spirit.
+In the eyes of his friends, though, especially Sheriff Andy Taylor, his shortcomings were generally outweighed by his gentle, generous spirit.

 In the last episode of the fourth season, Gomer tells Andy he has joined the Marines, because he realized he would eventually be drafted into military service.